Fiery gas leak prompts evacuations in San Francisco

-The gas leak was first reported at 2:35 p.m. on Fulton between Pierce and Steiner.
+The gas leak was first reported at 2:35 p.m. between Pierce and Steiner, when officials say a construction crew struck a service line.

 Evacuations have been ordered on one side of Fulton St. This is right by the famous "Painted Ladies" houses.